pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 # Steam Deck As Gamepad For A Desktop Cemu Host
-This writeup assumes you're running Cemu on your Desktop PC with one physical monitor, with your Steam Deck acting as a GamePad for it.
+This writeup assumes you're running Cemu on your Desktop PC, with your Steam Deck acting as a GamePad for it.
 It should work for any Cemu host that can support Apollo.

 ## Host Requirements:
-- [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual monitor for game streaming for your host.
+- [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual second monitor for game streaming for your host.
 The virtual display allows us to use a dedicated full screen display for the game pad.
 If you already have a second physical monitor, or have some sort of virtual display solution already set up, you may use Sunshine, or whatever streaming solution you prefer.

 ## Steam Deck Requirements
 - [Moonlight](https://github.com/moonlight-stream/moonlight-qt/releases) is the only choice for Steam Deck as of this time of writing.
 The easiest way is to use the Discover Store in Desktop Mode to install it.